Il passato prossimo

 • Other verbs that take essere are:

-• Stare and essere share the same past participle: Sono stato/a means I have been, I was, and I stayed.
+• stare and essere share the same past participle: Sono stato/a means I have been, I was, and I stayed.

 • Reflexive verbs (which you will learn in elementary II) also take essere.